wwicak/mcp-perplexity/README.md

 ## Key Features

-- **Streaming Responses with Progress Reporting:**  Provides a more interactive experience by streaming responses and reporting progress during long queries.
-- **Simplified Tool Parameters:** The `ask_perplexity` tool now only requires a `query` parameter, simplifying its usage.
 - **Model Configuration via Environment Variable:**  Allows you to specify the Perplexity model using the `PERPLEXITY_MODEL` environment variable for flexible model selection.
 You can also specify `PERPLEXITY_MODEL_ASK` and `PERPLEXITY_MODEL_CHAT` to use different models for the `ask_perplexity` and `chat_perplexity` tools, respectively.
 These will override `PERPLEXITY_MODEL`.
-- **Improved Error Handling and Robustness:** Incorporates better error handling and more robust API interaction.
-- **Longer Chat IDs** Chat IDs are now longer.
+You can check which models are available on the [Perplexity](https://docs.perplexity.ai/guides/model-cards) documentation.
+- **Persistent Chat History:** The `chat_perplexity` tool maintains ongoing conversations with Perplexity AI.
+Creates new chats or continues existing ones with full history context.
+Returns chat ID for future continuation.
+- **Streaming Responses with Progress Reporting:** Uses progress reporting to prevent timeouts on slow responses.

 ## Quickstart